 Implement the Comprehensive Plan's intent for RM zones.

-Expand housing choice and variety in RM zones for Bellingham's diverse residents (singles, smaller households, seniors, etc.) to address the housing crisis.
+Expand housing choice and variety for Bellingham's diverse residents (e.g. smaller households and seniors)

-Provide an opportunity in RM zones for more people to live in walkable/bikeable/transit-friendly neighborhoods with access to jobs, services and amenities.
+Provide an opportunity for more people to live in walkable/bikeable/transit-friendly neighborhoods with access to jobs, services and amenities.

 Promote the benefits of multi-family housing.

 This project is focused on changes to the land use code and neighborhood plans that will allow all RM zones to achieve the densities and types of homes intended for these areas, while also increasing opportunities for additional homes.
 More detailed analysis is needed to identify the steps required to fulfill the project purpose; however, the following four components have been identified to date:

 simplified ranged zoning system for all RM zones.
 This system would assign the adopted Comprehensive Plan density ranges of high, medium or low to each RM zone and allow development at any density within the assigned range.

 Projects in RM zones that meet location-efficient criteria would be eligible for a